wix-incubator/accord/api.md

   def value: Any
   /** The violated constraint, e.g. "got 15, expected 18 or more" */
   def constraint: String
-  /** A textual representation of the expression that failed validation */ def description: Option[ String ]
+  /** A description of the expression that failed validation */ def description: Description
 }

 sealed trait Result